Local H: Joe Daniels era (1987–1999)

 Local H formed as a result of a high school band that Scott Lucas and Matt Garcia were in called Rude Awakening, in 1987.
 That year, while attending high school in Zion, Scott Lucas and Joe Daniels began jamming together, along with Matt Garcia and John Sparkman.
 Local H was formed in 1990, performing their first show on April 20, 1990, at the University of Wisconsin in Whitewater.
 Sparkman left the band on April 4, 1991.
 Local H released Drum, their first extended play, in 1991.
 Garcia left on January 26, 1993, and Lucas and Daniels began looking for a replacement bassist.
-They eventually decided to carry on as a duo with Lucas handling bass guitar frequencies after having a high school friend, Tobey Flescher, modify his guitar with an added bass pickup and second output.
-Local H played their first show as a true duo on September 3, 1993.
+They eventually decided to carry on as a duo with Lucas's friend Tobey Flescher, who modified his guitar to produce lower-pitched sounds in the bass guitar range.
+Local H played their first show as a duo on September 3, 1993.
+The name of the band was taken from a combination of two R.E.M. songs, "Oddfellows Local 151” and “Swan Swan H.”

 By 1994, record labels were trying to capitalize on the popularity of harder-edged alt-rock bands like Nirvana, Pearl Jam, Soundgarden, and Stone Temple Pilots, and the band caught the attention of Joe Bosso, an A&R rep for Polydor Records, which was then in the process of merging with Island Records.
-Island released Local H's debut studio album Ham Fisted in January 1995, with the singles "Cynic" and "Mayonnaise and Malaise," but the album failed to chart.
+Island released Local H's debut studio album, Ham Fisted, in January 1995, with the singles "Cynic" and "Mayonnaise and Malaise," but the album failed to chart.
 Behind the scenes, Island pressured Bosso to drop the band; instead, Bosso pushed them into quickly recording a follow-up before Island could cancel their contract.
 Ahead of the release of As Good as Dead, Lucas was informed by Island that the album needed to sell at least 100,000 copies for the band to remain with the label.
 As Good as Dead achieved moderate commercial success behind the single "Bound for the Floor", which rose to No. 5 on the US Alternative Billboard Chart and No. 10 on the US Hot Mainstream Rock Billboard Chart.
 The songs "Eddie Vedder" and "Fritz's Corner" additionally made Top 40 on the Alternative and Mainstream Rock Billboard Charts.
 The album ultimately sold over 300,000 copies.